Screenwriting software: History

 The first screenwriting software was a standalone script formatter, Scriptor, from Screenplay Systems.
 It took a text file generated by a word processor and inserted the proper page break tags.
 When used in conjunction with a terminate-and-stay-resident program such as SmartKey or ProKey—keyboard utilities that assigned a sequence of commands to keystroke combinations—the "dot commands" that Scriptor required could be inserted semi-automatically.
 Additionally, keyboard macros could be programmed to properly indent and enter abbreviations—allowing a user to customize the working of the word processor.

-SmartKey was popular with screenwriters from 1982–1987, after which word processing programs had their own macro features.
+SmartKey was popular with screenwriters from 1982 to 1987, after which word processing programs had their own macro features.

 An update to Scriptor understood the style sheets used in Microsoft Word for DOS.
 And so the need for key macro programs was lessened.
 Scriptor's limitation was that once formatted it was difficult to re-import the resulting text back into a word processor for further editing.

 The next generation of screenplay software hooked into Microsoft Word.
 Warren Script Application was initially released as a set of style sheets for Word for DOS.
 It was updated for Word for Windows circa 1988. gScript, a shareware script formatter/template, was released via CompuServe in 1989.
 It was included on the disk accompanying the book Take Word for Windows to the Edge, published by Ziff-Davis in 1993.
 It was subsequently updated and released commercially as ScriptWright.

 This third generation of screenplay software consists of the standalone script writing programs such as Movie Magic Screenwriter, Final Draft, and Cinovation's Scriptware.

 The latest generation adds online storage and collaboration and integrates with apps on mobile devices.
 Many software also integrate outlining tools as well as other creative support, and tools to further integrate the production process.